antmicro/kenning-pipeline-manager/docs/source/specification-builder.md

 )
 ```

-Then, add the node URL, defining the suffix that would be appended to the group URL.
+Then, add the node URL by defining the suffix that will be appended to the group URL.

 ```python
 specification_builder.add_node_type_url(